joshuaeckroth/cinf201-website/notes/syllabus.md

-You are required to give a 5 minute presentation on two separate occassions about some new, interesting tool or technique relevant the class as a whole (i.e., database systems).
+You are required to give a 5 minute presentation on two separate occassions about some new, interesting tool or technique relevant the class as a whole.
 Your demos will be added to the cookbooks that are available from this site.

 The grading rubric for demos is as follows, out of 3 points: